openfl/lime.openfl.org/_docs/advanced-setup/html5.md

 ## Build & Run

+To compile an HTML5 application, run `lime build html5`.

-Run `lime test html5` to compile, start a local development server, and launch in a web browser.
+To compile and launch an HTML5 application with one command, run `lime test html5`.
+This will start a local development server, and launch the page in a web browser.

 ### Minification